-"Praying always with all prayer and supplication in the Spirit, and watching thereunto with all perseverance and supplication for all saints."
+"Praying always with all prayer and supplication in the Spirit and watching thereunto with all perseverance and supplication for all saints."-Ephes.
+6:18.

--- Ephesians 6: 18

-"Withal praying also for us, that God would open unto us a door of utterance, to speak the mystery of Christ, for which I am also in bonds"
+"Without praying for us also that God would open unto us a door of utterance to speak the mystery of Christ, for which I am in bonds: that I may make it manifest as I ought to speak."-Col. 4:3.

--- Colossians 4: 3

-ONE of the crying things of our day is for men whose faith, prayers and study of the Word of God have been vitalized, and a transcript of that Word is written on their hearts and who will give it forth as the incorruptible seed that liveth and abideth forever.
+One of the crying things of our day is for men whose faith, prayers and study of the Word of God have been vitalized, and a transcript of that Word is written on their hearts, and who will give it forth as the incorruptible seed that liveth and abideth forever.
 Nothing more is needed to clear up the haze by which a critical unfaith has eclipsed the Word of God than the fidelity of the pulpit in its unwavering allegiance to the Bible and the fearless proclamation of its truth.
+Without this the standard-bearer fails, and wavering and confusion all along the ranks follow.
+The pulpit has wrought its mightiest work in the days of its unswerving loyalty to the Word of God.